spookylukey/proficient-pythonista/source/make_illegal_states_unrepresentable.rst

    :align: center

-(At this point, I’m not going to worry about units, or exactly what the measurements are, or whether people who are really into spanners are going to object to this.
+(At this point, I’m not going to worry about units, or exactly what the measurements are, or whether the spanner-nerds are going to object to this.
 Let’s say the units are in mm and grams, and leave it at that…)

 We can now make any spanner we want: